 This forms the majority of the cases out there of gluteal tendinopathy.
-There’s a number of reasons for this, particularly in the risk factor category below.
-Women in particular are at a greater risk of gluteal tendinopathy than men purely based upon their anatomy.
+There are a number of reasons for this, particularly in the risk factor category below.
+Women in particular are at a greater risk of gluteal tendinopathy than men purely based on their anatomy.
 Women are born with a greater Q-angle (the angle of the femur – a greater angle indicates wider hips), as such this creates a greater compression force at the greater trochanter.
-Older women are also at a greater risk due to the onset of menopause.
-Menopause causes a range of changes within the body that can effect tendons and it is relatively accepted that the onset of it raises your risk of tendons throughout your body.
+Older women are also at greater risk due to the onset of menopause.
+Menopause causes a range of changes within the body that can affect tendons and it is relatively accepted that the onset of it raises your risk of tendons throughout your body.

-This is probably your second most common category, unfortunately I fell into this category earlier this year following increasing my running distance and speed too quickly.
-That’s a pretty typical way for those cases too happen.
+This is probably your second most common category, unfortunately, I fell into this category earlier this year following increasing my running distance and speed too quickly.
+That’s a pretty typical way for those cases to happen.
 Just combine it with some weakness to the gluteus medius and maximus causing some changes around the lumbopelvic region and you are on the highway to overloading the gluteal tendons.